FantasticFiasco/todo-cqrs/README.md

 Then only those items are listed<br/>
 And both items are listed as active

-### Complete items can be cleared

-Given a Todo list with items 'Buy cheese' & 'Wash the car'<br/>
-And the first item is completed<br/>
-When 'Clear completed' is executed<br/>
-Then only the second item is listed

 ### Incomplete items can be removed

 Given a Todo list with a single item 'Buy cheese'<br/>